 Indigenous Council for Wah-ila-toos

-With the support of an Indigenous consultant, the Indigenous Council members were selected on the basis of their knowledge and leadership in supporting clean energy projects within communities.
-The Indigenous Council is a distinctions-based with First Nation, Inuit, and Métis representation, and reflects diverse communities, languages, geographies, skills, and gender.
-They will serve on the Indigenous Council until at least Fall 2024.
+With the support of an independent Indigenous consultant, the Indigenous Council members were selected on the basis of their knowledge and leadership in supporting clean energy projects within Indigenous communities.
+The Indigenous Council is a group of First Nation, Inuit, and Métis leaders, and they reflect diverse communities, languages, geographic regions, skills, and genders.
+The involvement of the Indigenous Council in program and policy development is an important mechanism to ensure that Indigenous voices are represented in decisions on energy sovereignty, and federal climate policies.

 Members